Coddiction-101/Text_to_Voice_Convertor/README.md

  # 🗣️ Text to Speech Converter

-A minimal, responsive Text-to-Speech (TTS) Web App built with HTML, CSS, and JavaScrip It allows users to input text and convert it into natural-sounding speech using the Web Speech API.
+A minimal, responsive Text-to-Speech (TTS) Web App built with HTML, CSS, and JavaScript.
+It allows users to input text and convert it into natural-sounding speech using the Web Speech API.
 ## ✨Features